hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/23-autoencoders.md

 plt.show()
 ```

 The clumps don't correspond exactly with jet source, but that's because jets from the same source can decay in different ways.
-Notice that top quark jets have 3 prominent features at low $x$ values—might they correspond to decay modes of the $W$ and $b$?

 Generally, we see the largest differences between gluons/light quarks, top quarks, and $W$/$Z$ bosons, as expected.